-- It’s important to treat scoliosis since spinal curves can get worse.
+- It’s important to treat scoliosis because spinal curves can get worse without treatment.

 - Most teens with scoliosis can participate in sports and other physical activities.